TIBCOSoftware/ebx-container-edition/helm/examples/ebx-postgresql-internal/README.md

 A [bundle](https://github.com/tibco/ebx-container-edition/tree/main/helm/examples/ebx-postgresql-internal/ebx-init)
 is provided to allow you to build and push the ebx-init image.

-**Note**: This example was tested with postgresl server version 10 to 14.
+**Note**: The script
-The script set-up-database.sh need to be updated to be compatible with postgresql 15.
+[set-up-database.sh](https://github.com/tibco/ebx-container-edition/blob/main/helm/examples/ebx-postgresql-internal/ebx-init/scripts/set-up-database.sh) need to be updated to be compatible with postgresql 15.